Lightning Network and BTCPay

 Before you proceed, please understand that the Lightning Network is still in the experimental stage.
 Using the Lightning Network can put your money at risk.
 Do not use more than you can afford to lose.

-As the technology matures and develops, things like a proper backup will be easier to implement in BTCPay.
+As the technology matures and develops, mechanisms for proper backup will be easier to implement in BTCPay Server.
 As of v1.0.3.138 (opens new window), LND is the only lightning network implementation that allows for lightning seed backups with BTCPay Server.

 # Choosing the Lightning Network implementation